Ann Aiken: Notable decisions

 Judge Aiken made a key decision in the case Juliana v.
 United States, a suit brought by 21 youths against the U.S. government stating their rights to a clean environment were violated due to actions that the government had taken.
 While several similar suits at state and federal level had been dismissed, Judge Aiken instead was compelled by the argument that access to a clean environment was a fundamental right, allowing the case to proceed.
-This decision was reversed by the United States Court of Appeals for the Ninth Circuit.
+This decision was reversed by the United States Court of Appeals for the Ninth Circuit, which remanded the case with instructions to dismiss it.
+Nevertheless, on remand, Judge Aiken allowed Plaintiffs to amend their complaint and allowed the case to continue.
+Once back before the Court of Appeals on a petition for writ of mandamus, the Ninth Circuit granted the petition and again instructed Judge Aiken "to dismiss the case forthwith."

 Personal

 In 1978, Aiken married James Klonoski, a political science professor at the University of Oregon and one-time chair of the Democratic Party of Oregon.
 Klonoski died in January 2009.
 They had five children together.